 - They use stone mills to turned the roasted hulled sesame seeds into a paste which is called tahini.

-If you want to make tahini at home you can buy unhulled and raw, hulled and raw, and toasted sesame seeds.
-You can use any types, although you will get slightly different taste.
+If you want to make tahini at home you can buy unhulled and raw, hulled and raw, and toasted or ground sesame seeds.
+You can use any type, although you will get a slightly different taste.
 If you want the least bitter version, go with the toasted seeds or toast the hulled raw seeds at home.
-It is a similar method as making Homemade Peanut Butter, but here you can find instructions on How to Make Tahini at Home.
+It is a similar method as making homemade peanut butter, but here you can find instructions on how to make tahini at home.

 -> Where can you use homemade tahini?
-It works like store-bought tahini in any recipes.
+It works like store-bought tahini in any recipe.
 Substitute in 1:1.

 -> Where can you use black sesame paste?
 To be honest I wouldn’t make hummus with black sesame paste instead of tahini as the color may get kind of funky.
-If we go back to our list of “The Most Popular Ways To Use Tahini” there is only one category this can be a valid substitution and that is “Brownies, cakes, cookies and other baked goods”.
+If we go back to our list of “The Most Popular Ways To Use Tahini” there is only one category this can be a valid substitution and that is “Brownies, cakes, cookies, and other baked desserts”.
 Especially the chocolate kind.
-I use peanut butter in this Sweet Potato Brownie and this Super Fudgy Chocolate Brownie recipes.
+I use peanut butter in this sweet potato brownie and this super fudgy chocolate brownie recipe.
 You can absolutely substitute it for tahini or for black sesame paste.

 As tahini is made of sesame seeds, you would think that any other seed can be a valid alternative.
 And you may be right but there is one seed that prevails them all.
 We found that the closest match to sesame seeds is sunflower seeds.
 And we have 4 reasons for it:

 - it gives you a nutty taste but less bitter